mckinsey/vizro/vizro-core/docs/pages/user_guides/container.md

 enhancing the ability to manage related components.

 ## When to use containers
-In general, any arbritraly granular layout can already be achieved using [`Page.layout`](layouts.md) alone and is our recommended approach if you just want to arrange components on a page with consistent row and/or column spacing.
+In general, any arbitrarily granular layout can already be achieved using [`Page.layout`](layouts.md) alone and is our recommended approach if you just want to arrange components on a page with consistent row and/or column spacing.
 However, there are a few cases where you might want to use a `Container` instead: